AEW World Championship: History

-"Real World Championship"
+"Real World Championship" (2023)

 Two-time champion CM Punk with the unofficial "Real World Championship" at All In 2023.

 CM Punk returned to AEW for the debut episode of Collision on June 17, 2023.
 During his promo, he held a red bag he described as containing "something he never lost".
 The following month, Punk unveiled the contents of the bag to be the AEW World Championship belt that he had won at the 2022 All Out.
-He subsequently referred to himself as the "real world's champion" as he was never defeated for the title, and then spray painted a black X on the center plate (the X being a symbol Punk had used throughout his career in reference to his straight edge lifestyle).
+He subsequently referred to himself as the "real world's champion" as he was never defeated for the title, and then spray painted a black X on the center plate (the X being a symbol Punk has used throughout his career in reference to his straight edge lifestyle).
 While the "Real World Championship" was not officially recognized by AEW, Punk defended the title on AEW programming.
 However, following a legitimate backstage incident that occurred at All In on August 27, Punk's contract was terminated and the "Real World Championship" was subsequently dropped.

+Three years later in mid-2026, AEW would revisit this concept, but with MJF.
+After MJF lost the AEW World Championship to Kenny Omega at Dynamite: Beach Break on July 8, 2026, MJF made his return a month later at Dynamite: Grand Slam Mexico with his custom Triple B championship belt, proclaiming himself to be the "one true champion".
+MJF also claimed he would defeat the "fake" champion to become recognized as the undisputed AEW World Champion.